Leadwerks/Documentation/CPP/Camera_GetFogRange.md

 # Camera::GetFogRange

-This method gets the camera fog color.
+This method gets the camera fog range.

 ## Syntax